Quantum instability and Ehrenfest time for an inverted harmonic oscillator: Exponential growth of OTOC in inverted harmonic oscillator

 Here, we choose $\hat{W}=\hat{P}=i(a^{\dag} - a)/\sqrt{2}$ and $\hat{V}$ as a projection operator onto the initial state $|\psi\rangle$, i.e., $\hat{V}=|\psi\rangle\langle\psi|$.
 Substituting the operators $\hat{V}=|\psi\rangle\langle\psi|$ and $\hat{W}=\hat{P}$ into the Eq. (\ref{otoc1}), one has

 where $Var[\hat{P}(t)]$ is the quantum variance of the momentum operator $\hat{P}$.
 This relation is similar to the definition of FOTOC\cite{sys13} and enable us to visualize the OTOC in semiclassical phase space.
+Whatever the initial states centered at the points A or B, the corresponding OTOCs grow exponentially and the duration of the exponential behavior becomes longer with the increase of system photon number, as clearly seen in Fig. \ref{f3}(a) and Fig. \ref{f3}(b).
+Moreover, we find that when the system photon number is fixed, the time for OTOCs to maintain exponential behavior for initial states centered at the point A is longer than that centered at the point B. Fig. \ref{f3} further indicates that the time to maintain classical-quantum correspondence in the quantum IHO depends not only on the initial system photon number, but also on the central positions of the initial states in the phase space.

-In Fig. \ref{f3}, we find that the exponential growth rate $\tilde{\lambda}$ of OTOC is independent of system photon number $N_p$, and the time to keep $Var[\hat{P}(t)]$ growing exponentially increases with $N_p$.
-For the initial state centered at the point in the stable manifold, the evolution of OTOC with time is completely consistent before the Ehrenfest time $\tau=\frac{1}{\tilde{\lambda}}\ln N_p$, and the exponential growth rate is twice the CLE of saddle point, i.e $\tilde{\lambda}=2\lambda_O$, as shown in Fig. \ref{f4}(a).
-For the initial state centered at the point in the unstable manifold, in Fig. \ref{f4}(b), we find that the time of the OTOC owning the same exponential growth rate as the saddle point depends on the position of the initial state in the phase space.
-From the view of the evolution of the OTOC, Figs. \ref{f3} and \ref{f4}(b) further illustrate that both the photon number of system and the position of the initial coherent state affect the classical-quantum correspondence in the IHO system.
+For the initial states centered at the points in the stable manifold, the evolution of OTOCs are completely consistent before the Ehrenfest time, and the EGRs are twice the CLE of saddle point, i.e., $\tilde{\lambda}=2\lambda_O$, as shown in Fig. \ref{f4}(a).
+Therefore, for the initial states located on the stable manifold, the Ehrenfest time are $\tau=\frac{1}{\tilde{\lambda}}\ln N_p\approx2.8$ when $N_p=300$.
+In Fig. \ref{f4}(b), we find that the OTOCs with initial states located on the unstable manifold owning the same EGRs as the saddle point, yet the time for OTOCs to maintain exponential growth are related to the position of the initial states.
+Moreover, comparing Fig. \ref{f4}(a) and \ref{f4}(b), it's evident that the Ehrenfest time for initial states centred in the stable manifold are largest.
+These results illustrate that the Ehrenfest time in the IHO system depends not only on the initial system photon number, but also on the central positions of the initial states in the phase space.

 Husimi Q function is one of the quasi-probability distribution functions, and it was used to distinguish chaotic and periodic orbits in quantum systems\cite{hs1,hs2,EE1,EE2,EE3,EE4}.
 The definition of Husimi Q function is